eharshf/GitHub_MRC-HNR_Best_Practices/StartNewRepo.md

 touch README.md
 ```

+You can always just do this in your file manager, just be sure to use the
+**cd** command followed by the directory to navigate to.
+The **pwd**
+command lets you know where you are, and **ls** lets you know what files
+are in your current directory.

-Then make sure you are in the "newrepository" directory and initiate a
+Make sure you are in the "newrepository" directory (use pwd).
+To initiate
-git repository, add all changes in that repository for commiting, and
+a git repository, add all changes in that repository for commiting, and
-then commit the changes with a comment letting you know what you did.
+then commit the changes with a comment letting you know what you did:

 ``` git
 git init